 “What excites me most about Counselling Psychology is the focus on the promotion of mental health and well being of clients as well as others.”

-Mental health challenges affect millions of people around the globally.
+Mental health challenges affect millions of people globally.
 According to the Kenya Mental Health Policy (2015-2030), mental disorder cases in Kenya continue to rise rapidly.
 Government statistics indicate that at least 1 in every 4 Kenyans suffer from a mental illness at one point in their lives.

 According to (Masambia, 2014) most Kenyans would frown on the notion of approaching a stranger to talk about personal issues.
 Their approach to addressing individual and family problems has always been to seek assistance from a respected relative, village elder, or pastor.
 In very extreme cases, a family would seek the intervention of a traditional healer.